 Performance: The bits of it all

-The Focusrite features 109 dB dynamic range on its inputs and outputs which is a little more than 18 bit depth.
-For the computer savvy 18 bit = 218 which is effectively 262144 sound level pressures vs 16 bit's 65536, or 4x times more detail.
+The Focusrite features 109 dB dynamic range on its inputs and outputs which is a little more than 18-bit depth.
+For the computer savvy 18-bit = 218 which is effectively 262144 sound level pressures vs 16-bit's 65536, or 4x times more detail.
 Focusrite isn't being deceitful listing 24 bit, but rather dealing with the limitations of audio production.
 Also notably for a reference point, the theoretical maximum for volume reproduction of 24 bit would be from silence to a NASA rocket launch (140 dB), arena rock concerts are known to be in excessive of 120 dB.
 It's not realistic to use the entire dynamic range of 24 bit and your neighbors would not approve if you could.

 Lastly, digital for recording/listening intents and purposes exists in tandem with analog.
-In any audio digital path, the signal must be converted into analog electrical modulations to be fed into a transducer (speaker) or start as analog from a transducer (microphone) and have the analog signal into digital, so the devices that perform this are very important.
-In short, as it relates to this review, the Focusrite Scarlett quality that's professional at an absurdly low price point and it's a wonderful time for a hobbiest as digital solutions are cheap and extremely high quality.
-Focusrite isn't the only player making low-cost/high-quality computer audio interfaces this but it has one of the more attractive packages.
+In any digital audio path, the signal must be converted into analog electrical modulations to be fed into a transducer (speaker) or start as analog from a transducer (microphone) and have the analog signal into digital, so the devices that perform this are very important.
+In short, as it relates to this review, the Focusrite Scarlett quality that's professional at an absurdly low price point and it's a wonderful time for a hobbyist as digital solutions are cheap and extremely high quality.
+Focusrite isn't the only player making low-cost/high-quality computer audio interfaces this, but it has one of the more attractive packages.

 The Real world

-At the price point, the Focusrite is well speced, the 2nd generation due out this month gives a modest bump, mostly more headroom on the analog ports, 192 KHz capture/playback and analog protection circuitry for unexpected power surges, all welcome features but not game changing.
+At the price point, the Focusrite is well speced, the 2nd generation due out this month gives a modest bump, mostly more headroom on the analog ports, 192 KHz capture/playback and analog protection circuitry for unexpected power surges, all welcome features but not game-changing.
 The 1st gen can be had for $180, a nice $70 price reduction making it a lot of bang for the buck.

 Pictured: Scarlett Mixing Software

-Everyone's home studio will look a little different so to give users a chance to contrast and compare, my current setup is as follows:
+Everyone's home studio will look a little different so to give users a chance to contrast and compare; my current setup is as follows: